 - Their motivations vary.
 Some gig workers seek flexibility, while others focus on career transition or advancement opportunities, and still others mainly want a lifeline to make ends meet.

 The gig worker lifestyle generally offers greater flexibility and freedom.
 However, people who want to work as free agents may look to staffing agencies to connect them with job opportunities and employers seeking their unique skillsets.
-Temporary staffing agencies, which are already in the human resource business and knowledgeable about business’ labor needs and government regulations, are strongly positioned to take advantage of this trend.
+Temporary staffing agencies, which are already in the human resource business and knowledgeable about business’ labor needs and government regulations, are strongly positioned to take advantage of the gig economy.

 Providing just-in-time talent